Where have the legendary developers from back then gone?

 When people think of Blizzard, they not only have action role-playing games and MMORPGs in mind, but especially great real-time strategy titles like Warcraft or StarCraft.
 Anyone waiting for a rebirth of Blizzard’s real-time genre will be happy to hear about the founding of Frostgiant Studios in September of 2020.
 At the helm of the development studio are Tom Morten, who made a name for himself primarily as Production Director for StarCraft 2, and Tim Campbell, who worked on Command & Conquer: Red Alert 2, NOX, Starcraft 2, as well as Lead Campaign Designer for Warcraft 3: The Frozen Throne, and most recently served as Game Director for Wasteland 3.

 The interesting thing: The two strategy titans took on the rest of the StarCraft 2 team at the same time, it felt.
 We have to take a breath: In addition to the lead artist, lead designer, two lead co-op designers and a gameplay engineer, there’s also a lead engineer and a server engineer from the former StarCraft 2 squad on board.
 Not surprisingly, the young student’s goal is to create the “Next Great Real-Time Strategy Game,” which they say will be based on Unreal Engine 5.
-In the second fundraiser round, the studio was able to raise $9,700,000, as well as support from notable investors, including studio .
+In the second fundraiser round, the studio was able to raise $9,700,000, as well as support from notable investors, including of Legends studio Games.
 Incidentally, to top it all off and fully ignite the hopes of the real-time community, a collaboration with Mike Morhaime’s Dreamhaven Studio has been announced.
 Let’s hope for the best.

 Frostgiant Studios brings not only Blizzard veterans, but also a large amount of StarCraft II developers and a cooperation with Dreamhaven.